cloudfoundry-attic/cf-docs/source/docs/using/services/spring-service-bindings.html.md

 ## <a id='services'></a>Service-specific Details ##

-The following sections describe Spring auto-reconfiguration and manual configuration for the services supported by Cloud Foundry.
+The following sections describe Spring auto-configuration and manual configuration for the services supported by Cloud Foundry.

 ### <a id='rdbms'></a>MySQL and Postgres ###

-#### Auto-Reconfiguration ####
+#### Auto-Configuration ####

-Auto-reconfiguration occurs if Cloud Foundry detects a `javax.sql.DataSource` bean in the Spring application context.
-The following snippet of a Spring application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-reconfigure:
+Auto-configuration occurs if Cloud Foundry detects a `javax.sql.DataSource` bean in the Spring application context.
+The following snippet of a Spring application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-configure:

 ~~~xml
 <bean class="org.apache.commons.dbcp.BasicDataSource" destroy-method="close" id="dataSource">